jjloomis/soundslides-basics/saving-your-project.md

 # Saving your project

-* To save your slide show, click the Save button.
+* To save your project, click the `Save` button.

 Note: Your project already has a name and location.
-Do not go to File and select Save as.
-Doing this will create unnecessary duplicates of your SSPROJ file.
+If you select `File` on the menu bar and choose `Save as`, you will create unnecessary duplicates of your SSPROJ file.